Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

 Ildemaro Vargas At The Plate

-- Vargas is batting .238 with nine doubles, a triple, four home runs and eight walks.
+- Vargas has nine doubles, a triple, four home runs and eight walks while batting .238.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.